Cars and Motoring

 Owning a car can be an expensive business, but for many of us, it is necessary for going about our daily lives.
 This section can tell you all you need to know about the law for buying, selling, and owning a car.

 Whether you need a car for work, for transporting your family, or for any other responsibilities in your life, our section on cars and motoring provides essential advice on all you need to know about your rights and how to avoid getting in trouble with the law.

 If you require cover or further advice on any of the topics covered in this section, we have a variety of products which can give you the advice and support that you need.
 For example, our Licence Assist product can provide legal advice and representation if you are facing the loss of your licence.
 It can even provide you with a monthly disqualification benefit if you are banned from driving.

 We also have our Instant Law Line service, which offers telephone legal advice for a one-off fee of £35, or an annual subscription of £59.99.
 This can be a great source of help if you are locked in a dispute over buying or selling a car, vehicle repairs, or any other everyday area of law.
-For more information, visit our Products section.
+For more information, visit our Law Shop.

 Cars and motoring advice

 This section explains your rights under the Sales of Goods Act 1979, which protects you when buying a car from a dealer or a private seller.
 Your rights vary depending on factors such as who is selling the car and whether the car is new or second-hand, so it is important to familiarise yourself with your rights before deciding how you want to purchase your car.

 We also have advice on what to consider when you are looking at a new car, how to transport a car that is not taxed, and what to do if a car that you recently bought turns out to be faulty.